hnagashima/save2pdf/README.md

 # save2pdf
 save2pdf saves MATLAB Figure as a pdf, as same as shown in the Window.

-Background color is deleted.
-save2pdf_transparent deletes the background in the axes.
+save2pdf deletes background color from the figure. save2pdf_transparent deletes the background color in the axes. save2pdf_menu generates a menu in the figure menu bar.

 ## Requirements:
 This function Requires [export_fig](https://jp.mathworks.com/matlabcentral/fileexchange/23629-export_fig).